ietf-wg-aipref/wg-materials/ietf123/minutes.md

 - If you cannot sort out Translation when it will have an impact on Generative processing

 Q:
-R: TRansaltion is accesibility and therefore can classified tghrough that
+R: Translation is accessibility and therefore can classified through that
 R2:

 R: We need examples to establish the differences of definition